mytardis/microtardis/docs/install_microtardis.rst

 Step 1: Prerequisites
 ---------------------
-MicroTardis is currently only supported on RHEL and Debian/Ubuntu with SELinux disabled.
+MicroTardis is currently only supported on RHEL and Ubuntu with SELinux disabled.

+**Please note that these installation instructions were written based on a RHEL 6 installation.**

 1. Redhat::